Are you getting the most out of your skincare?

 There is not one rule that fits all when it comes your skin care routine, everybody’s skin is different but there is an optimal way to apply your products to get the best results from them.
 The order in which we apply and layer our skin care products is important when we want to get the best out of the products we are using.
 Whether it be a simple three step routine, or a nine step routine of essences, acids and retinol, it is important to layer them correctly for them to be most effective.

 Below is a simple guide to show you the optimal way to apply your products:

 Step 1: Makeup Remover

 This step should be carried out in the evening to remove any traces of the days makeup and to prepare your skin for cleansing.
-This will help make your cleanser be more effective and ensure that any traces of makeup and pollution are removed before applying any more products.
+This will help make your cleanser be more effective and ensure that any traces of makeup and pollution are removed before applying any more product.

 Step 2: Cleanser